jorritfolmer/TA-ct-log/README.md

 ## Support

 This is an open source project without warranty of any kind.
 No support is provided.
-However, a public repository and issue tracker are available at Github.
+However, a public repository and issue tracker are available here at Github.

 ## Third party software credits